Casting a BAIT for Offline and Online Source-free Domain Adaptation: Experiments

 \textbf{Datasets}.
-We use three benchmark datasets. \textbf{Office-31}~\cite{saenko2010adapting} contains 3 domains (Amazon, Webcam, DSLR) with 31 classes and 4,652 images. \textbf{Office-Home}~\cite{venkateswara2017deep} contains 4 domains (Real, Clipart, Art, Product) with 65 classes and a total of 15,500 images. \textbf{VisDA}~\cite{peng2017visda} is a more challenging datasets, with 12-class synthesis-to-real object recognition tasks, its source domain contains 152k synthetic images while the target domain has 55k real object images.
+We use three benchmark datasets. \textbf{Office-31}~\cite{saenko2010adapting} contains 3 domains (Amazon {denoted as A}, Webcam {denoted as W}, DSLR {denoted as D}) with 31 classes and 4,652 images. \textbf{Office-Home}~\cite{venkateswara2017deep} contains 4 domains (Real {denoted as R}, Clipart {denoted as C}, Art {denoted as A}, Product {denoted as P}) with 65 classes and a total of 15,500 images. \textbf{VisDA-2017}~\cite{peng2017visda} ({denoted as VisDA}) is a more challenging dataset, with 12-class synthesis-to-real object recognition tasks, its source domain contains 152k synthetic images while the target domain has 55k real object images.